fairfield-university-ba505-fall2018/final-project-nfl-nerds/.ipynb_checkpoints/README-checkpoint.md

 - Along with this, we were interested in forecasting certain statistics that we found interesting in today's game.

 **Research Questions**
+- Is there a specific formula to winning the world series?
 - Over the years, has the game of baseball changed like many analysts have claimed?
 - What can we expect next season in regards to certain statistics?